 By 1754, Hancock had completed Harvard University.
 He began working in his uncle’s businesses as a clerk.
 In 1760, he then moved to London to represent his uncle’s firm for a year.
 By 1763, Hancock had become actively involved in Thomas’ booming business.

 He fully inherited the lucrative merchant business when his uncle shockingly left the world in 1764.
-Hancock had openly declared his strong opposition to an unfair tax policy (the 1765 Stamp Act) and other intolerable acts initiated by the British.
+Hancock continuously and openly declared his strong opposition to an unfair tax policy (the 1765 Stamp Act) and other tyrannical acts imposed by the British a few years later.

 In an attempt to source revenue and strengthen their economically weak empire, as well as to pay debts incurred during the Seven Years’ War, the British imposed numerous tax acts on the American colonies during the 1760s.
 Some of the taxes targeted Hancock’s business transactions, so he knew that he had to fight back.

 Court Election and Seizure of His Ship

 In 1766, political power fell on him; he was elected to join the Massachusetts General Court.
 This recommendation was based on his strong stance against British oppression.
 His position allowed him to slowly gain national influence and popularity.

 One event later made him more anti-British.
 The British had seized “Liberty” – a ship that Hancock used to smuggle his goods in defiance of those intolerable taxes.
 Following the seizure, they threatened to heavily sanction Hancock as a result of his tax violations.
 However, Hancock never paid a dime; but, he sadly lost the ship to the British.

 Hancock’s meteoric rise in the political landscape continued as he got re-elected into the Massachusetts courts and governing bodies.
 Under the mentorship of Samuel Adams ( a famed revolutionary), the two political activists co-operated and resisted unfair British policies in their colony.